http-tests/cache-tests/README.md

 ### Testing Browser Caches

-The applicable tests can be run against a browser cache, to assess compatibility between CDN cache and browsers.
+The applicable tests can be run against a browser cache, to assess compatibility between CDN caches and those in browsers.

 To test a browser, just point it at `https://{hostname}:8000/test-browser.html` after setting up the server.